XCOM 2 Class Analysis: Templar

 Its damage scaling is also a bit awkward, as you basically have to be at beam weapons or getting crits for it to provide more than the minimum +2, yet most early game weapons are too strong for the minimum of +2 to be particularly amazing; the core primary weapons all do 4-6 damage, except for Rifles doing 3-5.
 That puts Amplify at generally +33%-50%, for only one or two attacks at most.
 Only Pistols and Autopistols are weak enough for gaining +2 damage to be a significant percentile improvement.

-It gets better later in the game and on higher difficulties, with it probably being worth purchasing prior to a Chosen Stronghold assault so you can more rapidly burn down the Chosen, but I really feel like it should've been placed later in the skill tree and also made stronger.
+It gets better later in the game and on higher difficulties, with it probably being worth considering purchasing prior to a Chosen Stronghold assault so you can more rapidly burn down the Chosen, but I really feel like it should've been placed later in the skill tree and also made stronger.

 A Rend that does not kill its target has a 33% chance of granting the Templar an additional Focus.